gorilla-devs/GDLauncher-Carbon/apps/desktop/e2e-tests/README.md

 and **before** any mutation, and pick its edit target from the pristine list at runtime rather than assuming one survived.

-### Product findings this wave pinned, now all fixed
+### Product findings these tests pinned, now all fixed

-Six, all found by building these tests.
-None were fixed by that same test-writing wave — each was pinned by an assertion instead, deliberately: a test wave is the wrong place to change product behaviour, and each needed its own product decision first.
-Every one has since been fixed by a later task;
-each entry below still names the assertion that pins it, which now proves the fix holds rather than merely recording the bug.
+Eight, all found by building this suite.
+None were fixed as they were found — each was pinned by an assertion instead, deliberately: writing tests is the wrong place to change product behaviour, and each needed its own product decision first.
+Every one has since been fixed; each entry below still names the assertion that pins it, which now proves the fix holds rather than merely recording the bug.
+Two are different in kind: #7 is a regression these tests introduced into themselves, and #8 a pre-existing product bug outside the modpack surface entirely.
+Both surfaced in a full packaged-build run rather than while the tests were being written, and both are listed here for the same reason as the rest — pinned by an assertion, fixed, verified green.

 1. **`change_modpack` leaks a `.setup/` that defers the version change to the next launch.** `repair_modpack` refuses outright while the instance is